Cool Tropical Plants

 5. Stealing ( This method is largely frowned upon.)

 I like to grow species canna from seed.
-This is due in part to my somewhat thrifty nature.
+This is due in part to my somewhat thrifty nature and in part to prevent (as far as possible), introducing Canna virus into the garden.
 Your canna flowers should provide you with a life time supply of seeds.
 So after a modest out lay for a packet of seeds you should soon become self sufficient in seeds.

 A canna shot simply for your enjoyment...